 Waitrose recognises that the production of timber-based products has significant economic, environmental and social impacts.
 As a responsible retailer we have a role to play in supporting sustainable forestry practices and curbing the worldwide trade in illegal timber.
 Sustainable forestry

 in our purchasing practices.
 Responsible forestry certification schemes like FSC and PEFC give independent assurance that timber products balance environmental, economic and social impacts.
 Waitrose actively works with suppliers to offer customers certified products, or where this is not yet possible, to make sure that all timber is legal and traceable.
 Our aim is that all Waitrose own brand paper and wood products are procured from recycled or certified sustainable sources.

-Currently over 98% of Waitrose wood and paper based products are already FSC or PEFC certified or from recycled sources.
+In 2016, over 98% of Waitrose wood and paper based products were FSC or PEFC certified

 or from recycled sources.